There are many variables to consider when you purchase a new replacement furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Do you know what it means?

-The furnace efficiency rating helps determine how much energy will be needed to heat your home and, ultimately, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your furnace needs to heat your home.
+The furnace efficiency rating helps establish how much energy will be needed to heat your home and, in the long run, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that tells you how much heat the furnace will supply compared to the amount of energy required to produce the heat.
-For example, if your heating equipment has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
+For instance, if your heating equipment has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.